Kron4ek/Conty/README.md

 $ ./conty.sh command command_arguments
 ```

-If you plan to run 32-bit applications, your kernel need to be compiled with **CONFIG_IA32_EMULATION** and **CONFIG_COMPAT_32BIT_TIME** options enabled in its config.
+If you plan to run 32-bit applications, your kernel must be compiled with **CONFIG_IA32_EMULATION** and **CONFIG_COMPAT_32BIT_TIME** options enabled.
 Kernels in most Linux distributions have these options enabled by default.

 ## Usage